What is Windows Terminal?

 Windows Terminal is a modern terminal application for users of command-line tools and shells like Command Prompt, PowerShell, and Windows Subsystem for Linux (WSL).
 Its main features include multiple tabs, panes, Unicode and UTF-8 character support, a GPU accelerated text rendering engine, and the ability to create your own themes and customize text, colors, backgrounds, and shortcuts.

-What's the difference between a console, a terminal, and a shell?
-Read Scott Hanselman's explanation.
+For more general info, check out Scott Hanselman's article: What's the difference between a console, a terminal, and a shell? or Rich Turner's video What is a command-line shell?.

 Multiple profiles supporting a variety of command line applications